0x1C1B/twaddle-web/README.md

 for mutual communication exchange in real time.
 This project does not serve to replace existing messengers from production, but rather to understand communication processes in the area of messaging.

+This is the first party web client of the Twaddle messenger.

 ## License